johnnolan/wild-magic-surge-5e/README.md

 ### Roll result boolean expression

 Based on the target dice roll, should the result be less/greater than or equal to the result to trigger the `Wild Magic Surge`.
 The default is `=`.

+### Setup varying Wild Magic Surge triggers dependent on spell level

+Adds the ability to set your own roll evaluation dependent on the spell level used.
+For example

+- A lvl 1 spell only triggers wild magic if a 1 is rolled on the d20
+- A lvl 4 spell triggers if a 4 or lower is rolled
+- A lvl 9 triggers if a 9 or lower is rolled

 ## Installation